AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_ios.md

 NSString *thumbnailPath = body.thumbnailRemotePath;
 // Retrieves the path of the video file on the local device.
 NSString *localPath = body.localPath;
-// Retrieves the thumbnail of the video file on the local deivce.
+// Retrieves the thumbnail of the video file on the local device.
 NSString *thumbnailLocalPath = body.thumbnailLocalPath;
 ```